-In addition to the requirements listed in the "General Requirements for Cabinets and Racks" on page 9 section, solid-walled cabinets must meet the following requirements:
+In addition to the requirements listed in the Cabinet and Rack Requirements section, solid-walled cabinets must meet the following requirements:

-- A roof-mounted fan tray and an air-cooling scheme in which the fan tray pulls air in at the bottom of the cabinet and sends it out from the top, with a minimum airflow of 849.5 m3/h exiting the cabinet roof through the fan tray, to be available. - Non-perforated (solid and sealed) front and back doors and side panels to be present so that air travels predictably from bottom to top. - The overall cabinet depth to be 36 to 42 in.
-(91.4 to 106.7 cm) to allow the doors to close and to facilitate adequate airflow. - A minimum of 150 sq. in.
-(968 sq. cm) of open area to be available at the floor air intake of the cabinet. - The lowest piece of equipment to be installed at a minimum of 1 RU (1.75 in. or 4.4 cm) above the floor openings to prevent blockage of the floor intake.
+- The rack must have a roof-mounted fan tray and an air-cooling scheme in which the fan tray pulls air in at the bottom of the cabinet and sends it out from the top, with a minimum airflow of 849.5 m3/h exiting the cabinet roof through the fan tray, should be available. - The front and rear doors, and side panels, must be installed and nonperforated so that air flows predicatably from bottom to top. - The overall cabinet depth should be 36 to 42 in.
+(91.4 to 106.7 cm) to allow the doors to close and to facilitate adequate airflow. - The open area of the floor air intake must be a minimum of 150 sq. in.
+(968 sq. cm). - The lowest piece of equipment should be installed at a minimum of 1.75 in.
+(4.4 cm) above the floor openings to prevent blocking the floor intake.

-Installing the IBM SAN48C-6 Switch
+Installing the SAN96C-6 Switch

-Use the topics in this section to install a IBM SAN48C-6 switch and its components.
+This chapter describes how to install the SAN96C-6 switch and its components.

-Before you install, operate, or service the system, see the Regulatory Compliance and Safety Information for the Cisco MDS 9000 Family document for important safety information.
+Note: Before you install, operate, or service the system, see the Regulatory Compliance and Safety Information for the Cisco MDS 9000 Family for important safety information.

-Note: This unit is intended for installation in restricted access areas.
+warning: IMPORTANT SAFETY INSTRUCTIONS

+This warning symbol means danger.
+You are in a situation that could cause bodily injury.
+Before you work on any equipment, be aware of the hazards involved with electrical circuitry and be familiar with standard practices for preventing accidents.
+Use the statement number provided at the end of each warning to locate its translation in the translated safety warnings that accompanied this device.
+Statement 1071 warning: This unit is intended for installation in restricted access areas.
 A restricted access area can be accessed only through the use of a special tool, lock and key, or other means of security.
-Statement 1017

-Note: Only trained and qualified personnel should be allowed to install, replace, or service this equipment.
+Statement 1017 warning: Only trained and qualified personnel should be allowed to install, replace, or service this equipment.
 Statement 1030

+SAVE THESE INSTRUCTIONS